sudorandom/kmcd.dev/content/posts/2026/whois-is-dead/index.md

 ### Why `.dev` domains don't work

-Many modern top-level domains (TLDs), like Google's `.dev`, have effectively abandoned WHOIS since they are no longer required to support it.
-They **only** provide registration data via RDAP.
+If you try to run a legacy WHOIS lookup against a modern TLD like `.dev`, you will likely hit a dead end.
+Google, along with many newer registries, has effectively deprecated port 43.
+They are not required to support the old text-based protocol, so they don't.

-If you try to look up a `.dev` domain with a standard `whois` client, you get a generic response from IANA pointing you to the `.dev` registry's information, which is useless for finding details about a specific domain like `kmcd.dev`.
+Instead, querying a `.dev` domain via the command line often returns a generic placeholder from IANA.
+It tells you who manages the `.dev` registry, but it won't tell you anything about the specific domain you asked for (like `kmcd.dev`).

 ```shell
 $ whois kmcd.dev